apache/beam/website/www/site/content/en/get-started/quickstart-java.md

 1. Download and install [Apache Maven](https://maven.apache.org/download.cgi) by following Maven's [installation guide](https://maven.apache.org/install.html) for your specific operating system.

+1. Optional: Install [Gradle](https://gradle.org/install/) if you would like to convert your Maven project into Gradle.

 ## Get the WordCount Code